gmtsciencedev/scitq/docs/parameters.md

 These variables are defined in Horizon rc file that is provided by OVH - when you log into Horizon this file can be exported clicking on [this link](https://horizon.cloud.ovh.net/project/api_access/openrc/).

 Only the password must be set up manually as it is not included in the file associated to OS_PASSWORD variable.

+!!! note

+    The Open RC file that is proposed using OVH Manager is incomplete and lack several variable: use the one from the Horizon manager as pecified above.

 In order to use dynamic flavor discovery, also known as [protofilters](manage.md#using-protofilters-new-in-v123), some specific variables must be added, notably some specific OVH API variables, see [availability variables](specific.md#ovh-availability), [OVH updater](specific.md#ovh-updater), and optionnally [preferred region](specific.md#ovh-preferred-region).